ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Once the throughput advice signal is updated, the network element updates the UDP checksum for the datagram.

+## Flows That Exceed Throughput Advicea

+Network elements that provide throughput advice can monitor flows -- or sets of flows that are subject to the same throughput limit -- for adherance to that advice.

+In the event that a flow exceeds these limits, a network element could immediately start enforcing adherence to the advice as though it were a hard limit.
+However, this risks creating a situation where communication ceases entirely for a significant period of time;
+that is, up to the period defined in {{time}}.

+A better approach is to disregard any data that was transmitted before engaging any hard limits to throughput.
+This ensures that the enforcement of limits is minimally disruptive.

 # Version Interaction {#version-interaction}